pabloamh/walker/README.md

 ### Step 1: Download All Offline Assets

-On a machine with internet access, run the provided `download_assets.py` script.
-This will download and cache all necessary models and data files into the `src/wanderer/models/` directory.

 From the project's root directory, run:
 ```sh
 poetry run python -m wanderer.main download-assets